JuanJakobo/Pocketbook-Die-Zeit/README.md

 ## Disclamer

-Use as your own risk!
+Use at your own risk!
 Even though the possibility is really low, the application could harm your device or even break it.